readthedocs/readthedocs.org/docs/guides/search-indexing.rst

 Main content node
 ~~~~~~~~~~~~~~~~~

-The main content node should have a main role (or a ``main`` tag), and should exists only one per page.
+The main content node should have a main role (or a ``main`` tag), and there should only be one per page.
 This node is the one that contains all the page content.
 Example:

 .. code-block:: html